Get

 Is It Safe for Cats to Eat Smoked Salmon?

 Some pet owners are too scared to give their cats smoked salmon due to its high sodium content, high fat content, and potential for housing heavy metals.
-As long as you give your cat a small amount every once in a while, read the nutrition label, and share concerns with your vet, you should have a green light.
+As long as you give your cat a small amount every once in a while, read the nutrition label, and share concerns with a vet, you should have a green light.

 Are Smoked-Prepared Foods Bad for Cats?

 Foods that are cooked using smoke may potentially harbor carcinogens.
 If your cat is at higher risk for cancer, it’s probably best to steer clear of smoked salmon.
-However, discuss with your vet whether this is cause for concern or not in your cat’s situation.
+However, discuss with a vet whether this is cause for concern or not in your cat’s situation.

 The Sodium Debate